 Hello!
 We are HOPE – Health Outreach Peer Educators – a student organization at The College of William and Mary.
 Our goal is to provide the William & Mary community with up to date and reliable health information.
 As an accountable resource to the community, we strive to facilitate an on-going dialogue about health issues.
-We primarily work with the Office of Health Education and the Student Health Center to achieve our goal.
+We primarily work with the Office of Health Promotion and the Student Health Center to achieve our goal.
 We see it as our job to communicate in whatever way possible the most useful health information to our peers.

 HOPE is divided into four branches:

 Each branch promotes different events and programs that pertain to their focus.
 These include Condoms in CSU, presentations on various health issues pertaining to sexual health, mental health, and substance abuse, the 21st birthday card program, and various awareness weeks including Alcohol Awareness Week and Sexual Responsibility Week.
 For a complete list of our services, click here.

 All peer health educators are selected through an application process that commences each fall.
 After students are granted admission into the program, they all must satisfactorily complete EDUC 350: Peer Health Education.
 For more information about joining HOPE, please visit our recruitment page or contact our Recruitment Chair, Sarah Carroll at email@example.com.

 Our office hours in the Fish Bowl are:

 Thursday: 3pm – 5pm

 Belief in HOPE’s mission

 Members of HOPE adhere to the notion that we are here to provide reliable and relevant health information to our peers which means knowing the facts and not being afraid to say “I don’t know” when you don’t know and then trying to find that information for a peer.